-Anand has funded healthcare for 64 patients in 13 countries.
+Anand has funded healthcare for 92 patients in 14 countries.

-Sabrina is a toddler from Tanzania.
-Sabrina was diagnosed with acquired bilateral genu varus.
-Her legs are bowed out.
+Daniel is a two-year-old from Tanzania.
+Daniel’s father is a tailor and his mother is a stay at home mother.
+Their family does not earn enough to be able to afford Daniel’s needed treatment which will allow him to be able to walk without difficulty.
+If not treated Daniel will continue to have challenges when walking.
+Daniel was diagnosed with genu varus where his legs bow outward so that his knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Sabrina.
-The procedure is scheduled to take place on August 9.
-Treatment will hopefully restore Sabrina's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Sabrina’s mother says, “Being a single mother with no job it’s not been possible to treat my daughter’s leg problem please help."
+As a result, he feels pain after walking for a while.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Daniel.
+The procedure is scheduled to take place on December 3rd.
+Treatment will hopefully restore Daniel's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
+Daniel’s mother says, “Please help my son get this treatment so that he can be able to walk.”